← Articles

 Does insurance automatically cover contract promises?

 Not automatically.
-Policies often cover certain events, but contractual assumptions or special promises may not be covered.
+Policies cover certain events, but contractual assumptions or special promises may not be covered.
 Match contract requirements to actual coverage.

 What’s the fastest improvement I can make?